sachinym/Github-Advanced-Security/Adv_sec_intro.md

     - Push protection proactively prevents secret leaks by scanning code on commits and blocking a push if a secret is present.
     - The ability to easily view alerts and remediate them.

-1. **Code Scanning:** Code scanning is an integral feature of GHAS that analyzes source code for security vulnerabilities and coding errors.
-It employs static analysis techniques to identify potential issues such as SQL injection, cross-site scripting, and buffer overflows.
-By providing automated feedback directly within the pull request workflow, code scanning enables developers to address vulnerabilities early in the development process.
+1. **Code Scanning:** One of the key features of code scanning is its analysis of the source code for security vulnerabilities and errors.
+GHAS uses static analysis to detect possible occurrences of types of problems like SQL injection, cross-site scripting, and buffer overflows.
+Automated feedback is also included in the pull request workflow for developers to correct these vulnerabilities in the early stages of development.

-    Code scanning enhances the overall security of a software development project by identifying and addressing security vulnerabilities in the codebase before they reach production.
-By fostering a proactive approach to security, code scanning helps minimize the potential impact of security threats, improves code quality, and accelerates the development cycle by reducing the time spent on post-deployment issue resolution.
+    Overall security of a software development project is improved by code scanning.
+This is because it identifies and addresses vulnerabilities in the code base before they go into production.
+Code scanning helps to create a proactive approach towards security, reduce the potential impact of security threats, enhance the quality of code as well as speeding up the software development life cycle through minimizing time spent resolving post deployment issues.

    Refer to the link for more information.
 [Code Scanning](https://docs.github.com/en/code-security/code-scanning/introduction-to-code-scanning/about-code-scanning)

-1. **Dependabot:** Dependabot is an automated dependency management tool responsible for keeping project dependencies up-to-date.
-It regularly checks for updates to libraries and frameworks used in a project and automatically opens pull requests to update dependencies to their latest, secure versions.
-Dependabot contributes to maintaining a secure and stable development environment by addressing vulnerabilities present in outdated dependencies.
+1. **Dependabot:** Dependabot is an automated dependency management tool that ensures a constant update of project dependencies.
+It frequently inspects libraries and frameworks applied in the project to open for them pull requests automatically for updating dependencies to their latest secure versions.
+Dependabot keeps the development environment safe and steady by fixing bugs found in outdated dependencies.

     In a secure software development life cycle, managing dependencies is crucial to minimizing the risk of exploiting known vulnerabilities.
-Dependabot streamlines the process of updating dependencies, ensuring that projects benefit from the latest security patches and improvements.
-By automating this aspect of security, Dependabot contributes to creating a resilient and secure foundation for the entire development process.
+Dependabot ensures that projects stay updated with the most recent security patches or other enhancements by making it easier to update dependencies.
+This allows Dependabot to promote building a stable and resilient foundation for every stage in the development process.

-    With GitHub Advanced Security, Dependabot’s functionality is extended to include dependency review.
-Thus allowing you to check for vulnerable dependencies within a pull request.
-Also, this check enables you to address vulnerabilities before they are merged into a shared branch.
+    GitHub Advanced Security also extends the ability of Dependabot; this means it can review dependencies too.
+Hence you can readily identify vulnerable components within your pull request.
+The advantage of this check is also detecting weaknesses before they merge into shared branches.

    Refer to the link for more information.
 [Dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide)